Social, Emotional, and Academic4 MINUTE READ

 As adults, many of us crave relaxation.
 But for children, the downtime that comes during the holidays can lead to frustration and boredom.
 Kids need time to play and expend energy.

 Build time into their holiday break to run around outside.
-Maybe this means going on a hike, trying ice-skating, or taking a walk to see all the decorated homes in your neighborhood.
+Maybe this means going on a hike, trying ice-skating, or taking a walk to see the decorated homes in your neighborhood.
 You can use this as a language learning opportunity by asking your child to describe what they see: “Wow, that tree is lit up with red lights!
 Do you see it?”
 As a bonus, physical activity helps lower stress and can even make bedtimes easier (fingers crossed!).

 5 Find a designated quiet spot